pixlcore/xyrun/README.md

 ## Features

-- Handles monitoring procesess, network connections, CPU and memory usage of remote jobs, and passing those metrics back to xyOps.
+- Handles monitoring processes, network connections, CPU and memory usage of remote jobs, and passing those metrics back to xyOps.
 - Handles input files by creating a temporary directory for you job and pre-downloading all files from the xyOps master server.
 - Handles output files by intercepting the `files` message and uploading them directly to the xyOps master server.